 What is Home Acoustics Alliance (HAA) Training?

 HAA will be offering three training certifications and classes.
 The new training provides three levels of certifications.
-The new training takes the best of HAA to make the finest audio training in the industry.
-With important discussion topics like Dolby Atmos, new acoustical treatment strategies, a new more efficient calibration process, and more.
+The new training takes the best of HAA to do the finest audio training in the industry.
+With important discussion topics like Dolby Atmos, new acoustical treatment strategies, a new, more efficient calibration process, and more.
 This session will be fun and extremely useful for the Pro who wants to be the best.
 In addition, we prefer to think of our Pro Graduates as members of the HAA.
-The purpose of this website is to provide the best after-the-class support to aid in problem solving and to continue the learning experience.
+This website aims to provide the best after-the-class support to aid in problem-solving and continue the learning experience.
 We are available to consult by phone or digitally to make sure you are successful.
-Small room acoustics is a technical endeavor and we realize one trip to a class may need some refreshing.
+Small room acoustics is a technical endeavor, and we realize one trip to a class may need some refreshing.

 - In depth technical explanations geared for an integrator to become an expert or the expert to become the best!